 Avifauna were identified through ornithological surveys conducted by Cooper Ecological Monitoring, Inc., and other trained surveyors using Cooper methods.
 Birds were also identified as part of wildlife observation and monitoring days conducted by TBF and FBW.
-Table 7 includes a list of species identified as part of these monitoring surveys within the restoration area (first two columns).
+Table 4 includes a list of species identified as part of these monitoring surveys within the restoration area (first two columns).
 The rest of the columns to the right-hand side summarize specialized bird survey results.
 It should be noted that this table is not intended as a comprehensive or exhaustive list of species using the restoration area or adjacent habitats; several other species were visually observed by community members during restoration events.
 These results are intended to provide an overall understanding of some of the birds and wildlife using the restoration area and are not intended for statistical analyses or to infer project success.
-Table 7 is intended as a checklist of birds by survey date.
+Table 4 is intended as a checklist of birds by survey date.
 No Belding's savannah sparrows were identified during the pre-restoration survey, and the ornithologist concluded that use of the prerestoration area by this species during the project was very unlikely to occur.

-Table 7 displays bird presence survey results through the end of 2019.
+Table 4 displays bird presence survey results through July 2022.
 Many of the birds on the specialized ornithological surveys were identified immediately adjacent to the project area, rather than within the restoration footprint.
 This trend was exhibited during both the pre- and post-restoration surveys.
 The pre-restoration data column also includes species seen during restoration events within the project footprint area.
 Several raptor species were observed hunting or foraging adjacent to or above the post-restoration project site, such as red-tailed hawk, red shouldered hawk, Cooper's hawk, and American kestrel.
 One osprey was observed hunting (flying) above the tide channel adjacent to Site 2-A. During the bird survey on 31 October 2019, multiple individuals of several species were seen, including black phoebe, Say's phoebe, common yellowthroat, song sparrow, and great egret.
 Additionally, snowy egrets were commonly identified in the tide channel adjacent to Site 2-A, and occasional great blue herons were seen foraging in the western portion of the restoration area (Site 1-C).

-During restoration events and post-monitoring surveys, a number of wildlife were seen and recorded such as butterflies and moths and other invertebrate pollinators (Table 8, Figure 20).
+During restoration events and post-monitoring surveys, a number of wildlife were seen and recorded such as butterflies and moths and other invertebrate pollinators (Table 5, Figure 31).
 Post-restoration wildlife identified included a variety of herpetofauna, mammals, and invertebrates.
-Western fence lizards, side-blotched lizards, and Pacific tree frogs (Figure 21) were frequently observed, and alligator lizards were seen occasionally.
-A southern California legless lizard was found in the restoration site on 11 November 2020 in an area on the hillside where container stock was being planted that had been previously covered in iceplant (Figure 20).
+Western fence lizards, side-blotched lizards, and Pacific tree frogs were frequently observed, and alligator lizards were seen occasionally.
+A southern California legless lizard was found in the restoration site on 11 November 2020 in an area on the hillside where container stock was being planted that had been previously covered in iceplant.
 Butterflies, moths, and other notable invertebrates were also recorded and included wandering skipper, cabbage white butterflies, common buckeye butterflies, and others.
 California ground squirrel and Botta's pocket gopher burrows were also present throughout the restoration and adjacent areas and seen visually, while cottontail rabbits were frequently seen along the adjacent bluffs.
-Table 8 displays wildlife presents results.
+Table 5 displays wildlife presence results.
 Similarly to the birds, this table is not intended as a comprehensive or exhaustive list of species using the restoration area or adjacent habitats.
 These results are intended to provide an overall understanding of some of the wildlife using the restoration area and are not intended for statistical analyses or to infer project success.

-Figure 20.
-Photographs of alligator lizards (top left), a southern California legless lizard (top right), and honeybees pollinating a beach evening primrose (bottom) within the restoration area.
+Figure 31.
+Photographs of a Say's phoebe (top left), a white-tailed kite (top right), and a gopher snake (bottom) in and adjacent to the restoration area.